vittoriom/CleanroomLogger/INTEGRATION.md

 git submodule update --init --recursive
 ```

+Next, you're ready to [embed the `CleanroomASL.xcodeproj` project file in your Xcode project](#2-embed-cleanroomasl-in-your-project).

 #### Downloading CleanroomASL as a cloned repo

+> **Important:** Skip this section if you already performed the tasks outlined in "Downloading CleanroomASL as a submodule" above.

 From within the `Libraries` directory, issue the following command to clone the CleanroomASL repository: